What Is Synthetic Identity Fraud?

 2. SSN Randomization

-While intended to improve security, the Social Security Administration’s (SSA) decision to randomize SSNs in 2011 has unintentionally aided synthetic identity fraud.
+While the Social Security Administration’s (SSA) decision to randomize SSNs in 2011 was intended to improve security, it has unintentionally aided synthetic identity fraud.
 Fraudsters can now create fake identities with less risk of detection by fraud systems programmed to identify non-randomized SSNs.

 3. Exploiting Unassigned SSNs

 Fraudsters often target SSNs belonging to children or deceased individuals.
-These numbers are valid but not actively monitored, making them ideal for creating synthetic identities that lack credit history and evade initial detection.
+These SSNs are valid but not actively monitored, making them ideal for creating synthetic identities that lack a credit history and evade initial detection.

 4. Fragmented and Inconsistent Data

-Synthetic identities are a blend of real and fake information.
-This makes them difficult to detect with traditional fraud systems, which rely on identifying inconsistencies.
-For instance, an identity might use a real address but have a fabricated name and birthdate.
+Synthetic identities are a blend of real and fabricated information, making them difficult to detect with traditional fraud detection systems.
+These systems typically rely on identifying inconsistencies, but a synthetic identity may use a real address while incorporating a fabricated name or birthdate, complicating detection.

 5. Lack of a Single Victim

-Unlike traditional identity theft, synthetic identity fraud doesn’t target a specific person.
-There’s no single individual to report the crime, making detection more challenging.
-For example, in 2019, a ring used hundreds of fake identities to obtain credit cards and loans, causing millions in losses for financial institutions.
+Unlike traditional identity theft, synthetic identity fraud does not target a specific person.
+Without a single victim to report the crime, detection becomes much more difficult.
+For instance, in 2019, a fraud ring used hundreds of fake identities to obtain credit cards and loans, causing millions in losses for financial institutions.

 6. Regulatory Gaps

-Existing regulations may not be comprehensive enough to address the nuances of synthetic identity fraud.
-Stringent financial reporting regulations, for example, might not cover the sophisticated methods used by fraudsters.
-This creates loopholes that allow synthetic identity fraud to flourish, making it one of the fastest-growing financial crimes in the US.
+Current regulations may not fully address the complexities of synthetic identity fraud.
+For example, financial reporting regulations may not cover the sophisticated tactics employed by fraudsters.
+These regulatory gaps allow synthetic identity fraud to proliferate, making it one of the fastest-growing financial crimes in the U.S.

 7. Data Breaches and Information Availability